How to Increase OpenBSD's Resilience to Power Outages

 Reboot is needed so that /dev, /tmp and /var partitions are mounted as memory file system.

 After reboot, /dev, /tmp and /var partitions are mounted as memory file system, but all the on-disk partitions are still writable, and procedures for syncing changes to /altvar on clean shutdowns and reboots are not yet active.
-In order to activate them we just need to copy appropriate scripts, which we backed up to root's home directory earlyer, back to /etc, and reboot:
+In order to activate them we just need to copy backed-up scripts from root's home directory back to /etc and reboot:

 cp ~/rc.shutdown /etc/